LudwigSchallner/lime/README.md

 # changes
 The changes were done so that LIME supports multiple super pixel methods like felzsenswalb, SLIC and Compact-Watershed.
-The impact of those changes is shown in https://arxiv.org/abs/1910.07856
+The impact of those changes are shown in this Paper https://arxiv.org/abs/1910.07856

 # lime